siyuhuang/QuantArt/README.md

 </p>

 ## 🔴Update
-I have fixed all the links to the pretrained models, but I cannot guarantee they are 100% correct.
+I have fixed all the links to the pretrained models, but I cannot guarantee their weights are 100% correct.
 Feel free to report any issues!

 ## Dependencies
 * python=3.8.5